 - A. Enable/disable measure - B. Set the mode of measure: Simple or Advanced.
 "Simple" shows the specified basic measurement parameters of the selected channel.
-In "Advanced" mode, the measurement parameters can be added one by one as needed - Measure configuration: gate, amplitude strategy, threshold, and display mode - D. Clear all the selected measurements - E. Select measurement parameters - F. Tools including Trend, Track and Measure Cursor - G. Turn on or off statistics - H. Statistics settings: count limit, AIM limit, reset statistics and histogram
+In "Advanced" mode, the measurement parameters can be added one by one as needed - C. Measure configuration: gate, amplitude strategy and threshold - D. Clear all the selected measurements - E. Select measurement parameters - F. Tools including trend, track and measure cursor - G. Turn on or off statistics - H. Statistics settings: count limit, AIM limit, reset statistics and histogram - I. Set the result stype to embedded or floating